Other approvals and permits

 Council will assess your application and where approval is granted, we will provide you with a letter that will include any conditions that apply to these works.

-However, if you choose to apply for any of these activities or works at the same time as your Development Application, rather than lodge a separate Section 68 Application, you will not be required to pay any additional application fees associated with these works.
+However, if you choose to apply for any of these activities or works at the same time as your DA, rather than lodge a separate Section 68 Application, you will not be required to pay any additional application fees associated with these works.

 Council approval is required for any works proposed within the road reserve under Section 138 of the Roads Act 1993.
 This is to ensure public safety is maintained and that there is no liability or risk imposed on Council.